TheDjangoBoys/diafo/README.rst

 DIAFO :: Django Dynamic Form
 ==============================

-Diafo is a simple Django app for generating dynamic forms during the runtime.
+Diafo is a Django package for generating dynamic forms during the runtime.

 Detailed documentation is in the "docs" directory.